String Quartets, Op. 18 (Beethoven)

 In an April 1802 letter to Hofmeister in Leipzig, Beethoven says the Mollo edition of nos.
 4-6 is error-ridden ("has again, let us say, filled with faults and errata, great and small"), and Kerman makes a similar comment, leaving one to conclude that the poor Mollo edition of nos.
 4-6, which incited private protests from the composer, may also be the best existing primary source for those three works, unless manuscripts or sketches for them have been discovered.
 This applies to nos.
 4-6; the situation for no. 1, especially, is different, since an entire earlier version has been preserved, published and even recorded.
 While the overall set is less critically acclaimed than the "Razumovsky" quartets and the late quartets, op.
 18, no. 1 has been perennially admired.
+It is noted for its unity, with 131 iterations of the opening motive in its 427 measures (by A. B. Marx's count).